CMS Healthcare Systems Engineering Center

 Dr. James Benneyan, photo by Brooks Canaday

 "We are excited and humbled by this award.
 The actual care for health itself – the clinicians, staff, and medical science - is excellent across the U.S. But the delivery processes, systems, and structures through which care is delivered and health is maintained are broken and are bankrupting our country."

 In 2012, the Healthcare Systems Engineering Institute at Northeastern University was awarded a major $8 million 3-year grant from the Center for Medicare and Medicaid Innovation (CMMI) to conduct a National Demonstration Project of the value that systems engineering methods used in other complex industries can have to reduce healthcare costs, improve quality and safety, reduce waits and delays, and improve clinical outcomes and overall population health.

 We are very pleased with our growth and progress as we start moving from the “prototype” to “production” phase.
 From 2012-2013, our team has gained valuable experience from prototyping projects in the Boston area, and now we can accelerate our activities and standardize procedures and processes across multiple health systems.
 We continue to seek new projects with significant impact on cost, care, and health in Boston and beyond.
-Click here to submit a project proposal.
+Read press release.